Home

 The crisis ended shortly after officers used keys from a janitor to open the classroom door, entered the room and shot and killed Ramos.

-Arredondo couldn't be reached for comment Friday, and Uvalde officers had been stationed outside his dwelling, but they would not say why.
+Arredondo could not be reached for remark Friday, and Uvalde officers had been stationed outside his house, however they might not say why.

-Maria Haberfeld, a professor at John Jay Faculty of Legal Justice in New York, stated the police department’s insurance policies, procedures and coaching will likely be scrutinized to see whether or not the officers on the bottom in Uvalde followed them.
+Maria Haberfeld, a professor at John Jay College of Felony Justice in New York, mentioned the police department’s policies, procedures and training might be scrutinized to see whether the officers on the ground in Uvalde followed them.

-However Jorge Colina, a former Miami police chief, desires to know extra about what was going through the minds of the officers inside the college because the chief advised them to wait in the corridor.
+But Jorge Colina, a former Miami police chief, needs to know extra about what was going through the minds of the officers inside the school as the chief instructed them to wait in the hall.

-“Did someone challenge the decision there?” he mentioned.
-“Did somebody elevate an objection not less than?”
+“Did somebody problem the choice there?” he said.
+“Did somebody raise an objection at the least?”

 Quelle: apnews.com